Madison County gets new voting equipment

 MADISON COUNTY, Ark.
-(KNWA) — The county is updating it’s voting equipment ahead of the 2020 elections.
+(KFTA) — The county is updating it’s voting equipment ahead of the 2020 elections.

 Gov. Asa Hutchinson authorized more than $8 million for counties across the state to improve voting equipment, programming and maintenance.